blmayer/enade-math-solutions/README.md

 ## Current work

-- Spliting into separate files; &
 - Changing document style.

 ## To-do

 There are lots of things to do, the ones in my mind now are listed below.

-- Split into includes by year;
 - Solve also multiple-choice questions; &
 - Solve problems: